Ludwig Wilhelm Sachs

-Ludwig Wilhelm Sachs (29 December 1787 in Groß-Glogau – 17 June 1848 in Königsberg) was a German physician.
+Ludwig Wilhelm Sachs (29 December 1787 in Groß-Glogau – 17 June 1848 in Königsberg) was a German medical doctor.

 From 1807 studied medicine at the universities of Königsberg, Berlin and Göttingen, receiving his doctorate at the latter institution with the dissertation-thesis "De Humorum corporis animalis vi vitali" (1812).
 He later served as a physician in war-time hospitals in Königsberg, and in 1816 obtained his habilitation.
 In 1818 he became an associate professor at Königsberg, followed by a full professorship in 1826.
 In 1832 he was named director of the medical clinic, then in 1840 received the title of Geheimen Medizinalrat (private medical advisor).